valentin2105/Kubernetes-Saltstack/README.md

   kubernetes-csr.json | cfssljson -bare kubernetes
 ```

-After that, lauch a `highstate` to reload your Kubernetes Master and configure automaticly your new Worker.
+After that, just lauch a `highstate` to reload your Kubernetes Master and configure automaticly new Workers.

 - Kubernetes-master H/A will be available soon (need some tests).
 - It work and created for Debian / Ubuntu distributions.
 (PR welcome for Fedora/RedHat support).